A practical guide to causal discovery with cohort data: Synthetic cohort data example

 }

 In longitudinal cohort studies, it is common that at least a subset of variables is measured at every study visit.
 The resulting partial temporal ordering of the variables should be accounted for in order to improve the result of causal discovery.
 There are different strategies for incorporating temporal constraints, depending on the assumptions one is willing to make about the data.
-In this guide, we focus on an option that is relatively close to the unmodified version of the PC algorithm: We restrict edges to be oriented in accordance with the flow of time, but leave the algorithms unmodified otherwise.
+In this guide, we focus on an option that is relatively close to the unmodified version of the PC algorithm: We restrict edges to be oriented in accordance with the flow of time, as described in greater detail in the next subsection.
 This strategy is followed, for example, in \citet{laBastideetal2014}.

 Many other strategies for including time constraints have been discussed in the literature.
 For example, \citet{Rahmadietal2018} assume that the repeated measurements are equally spaced and that the causal relations among the repeatedly measured variables do not change over time, an assumption that is sometimes called stationarity.
 This allows them to pool the data from the different time points.
 A whole branch of the literature is concerned with causal discovery from time series data, where it is usually assumed that the data constitute instantaneous measurements, and hence directed edges within time points are not allowed (see \citet{Scutari2020} for a review).
 However, we believe that this assumption is not realistic for typical cohort data.
 Further, repeated measurements of the same variable should be considered as being time ordered; however, properly accounting for subject-level correlation is an active area of research.